German Spitz: Wolfsspitz/Keeshond

 The Wolfsspitz/Keeshond is the largest variety of Deutscher Spitz, standing some 43 to 55 cm at the withers according to the breed standard.
 The coat is silver-grey with black shading.
 In some English-speaking countries – including Canada, the United Kingdom and the United States – the Keeshond and the German Wolfspitz are classed as two separate breeds; weights may be in the range 27 to 32 kg for the German Wolfspitz and 25 to 30 kg for the Keeshond.

 Giant Spitz

 The Giant Spitz is a medium-sized dog.
-It usually weighs 17 to 18 kg and according to the breed standard stands 43 to 55 cm; the coat can be white, black or brown, black and brown animals can have white spots on the chest, paws and tip of tail.
+It usually weighs 17 to 18 kg and according to the breed standard stands 43 to 55 cm; the coat can be white, black or brown.
+Black and brown animals can have white spots on the chest, paws and tip of tail.

 Medium Spitz

 The Medium Spitz is a medium-sized dog.
-It usually weighs 10.5 to 11.5 kg and according to the breed standard stands 30 to 40 cm; the coat can be white, black, brown, orange, grey-shaded and other colours.
+It usually weighs 10.5 to 11.5 kg and according to the breed standard stands 30 to 40 cm; the coat can be white, black, brown, orange, grey-shaded and other colours - as well as mixes thereof.